19 Things Costco Discontinued Forever

 Unfortunately, that workaround seems to have come to a close.
 Back in February, shoppers noticed signs saying that starting in March, a membership card would be required to eat at the Costco food court.
 (BRB, we're doing the math on how to make a $60-a-year membership to buy $1.99 pizza worth it.)

 Free samples were one of the first things to go at Costco during the pandemic.
 With countless customers reaching for food from a shared tray, it was an easy way for germs to spread.
-But Costco is reintroducing free samples this summer, with a few changes.
+But Costco is reintroducing free samples, with a few changes.
 You might be handed a sample from a glove-wearing employee, rather than reaching for it yourself.

 If you're shopping at Costco for yard supplies, Roundup is one thing you won't find in the store aisles.
 The warehouse club famously stopped selling Roundup after a lawsuit in which a couple alleged that it caused cancer.

-Back in the day, Costco sold both vanilla and chocolate frozen yogurt, and you could even get a swirl of both flavors.
-But when the chain introduced the acai bowl to the menu in 2018, the chocolate flavor was dropped to make room for the new item.
+Back in the day, Costco sold both vanilla and chocolate soft-serve, and you could even get a swirl of both flavors.
+But when the chain introduced the acai bowl to the menu in 2018, the chocolate flavor was dropped to make room for the new item in U.S. warehouses.

 Cinnamon sugar pretzels